robin-mueller/auto-apms-guide/src/usage/tutorials/creating-a-behavior-from-scratch.md

 :::

 ::: info What are Global Blackboard Parameters?
-This example behavior tree showcases a very useful concept introduced by AutoAPMS: **Global Blackboard Parameters**.
+This example behavior tree showcases a very useful concept introduced by AutoAPMS: [Global Blackboard Parameters](../concepts/behavior-tree-executor.md#global-blackboard).
 They are accessed using the `bb.`/`@` prefix and allow us to adjust the behavior without rebuilding the entire tree, thus makes it reusable.
-This concept fuses [ROS 2 Parameters](https://docs.ros.org/en/humble/Concepts/Basic/About-Parameters.html) with the [Global Blackboard Idiom](https://www.behaviortree.dev/docs/tutorial-advanced/tutorial_16_global_blackboard).
 This is one of the reasons why AutoAPMS's adaption of the behavior tree paradigm is very well integrated with ROS 2.
 :::

 Congratulations! 🎉 You are now familiar with the general workflow of building behavior trees.